 The plant responses towards the climate and environmental changes indicate how these changes affect the functions of ecosystem and productivity.
 For example, plant phenology can be an important proxy for temperature, and the biological impact of climate change.
 The analysis of fossil resides in the sediments from thousands of years ago allows the reconstruction of past climates.
 Ozone depletion can expose plants to high ultraviolet rays that result in lower growth rates.
 Moreover, knowledge of community ecology and taxonomy is vital to understand habitat destruction and species extinction.

-There are ‘n’ types of plants available to botanists, since this field is so broad.
-Botanists that are interested in ecology of plant interactions with other organisms and environment.
+There are ‘n’ types of plants available to botanists since this field is so broad.
+Botanists that are interested in the ecology of plant interactions with other organisms and environment.
 Botanists of other fields search to find new species or perform experiments to discover the growth of plants under varied condition.
 Some use microscopes to study detailed structure of every cell.
-Botanists study processes that takes place on a time scale ranging from fraction of second in individual cells to those that uncover eons of evolutionary time.
+Botanists study processes that take place on a time scale ranging from a fraction of second in individual cells to those that uncover eons of evolutionary time.

 To know more about botany and its related topics, visit Byju’s